 Mindful Fridays: Deepening Your Mindfulness Practice - Learning to Live Life at Ease

 March 11, 2022 | 10:00 am - 12:00 pm

-Speakers: Edward Hauben; Elana Rosenbaum, MS, MSW, Speaker, Mindfulness Coach & Psychotherapist, Consultant in Mindfulness-based Interventions and Integrative Medicine, Author
+Speakers: Edward Hauben, Mindfulness Practitioner and Teacher; Elana Rosenbaum, MS, MSW, Speaker, Mindfulness Coach & Psychotherapist, Consultant in Mindfulness-based Interventions and Integrative Medicine, Author

 Our days are filled with a wide range of emotions, both personally and professionally.
 Learning how to navigate our emotional ups and downs with equanimity will be the subject of our time together.
 This session will include; an exploration of how Mindfulness practice can help one navigate the challenges of daily life, a guided mindfulness meditation and plenty of time for Q&A. All level of experience and interest are welcome.